 In most people, the thymus gland becomes inactive around age 40 or so due to nutritional deficiencies.
 This contributes to aging and death.
 This can be reversed with a nutritional balancing program.
 For more details, read Infections And Enhancing Immunity.

 5. THYROID GLAND

 The thyroid gland is associated with the fifth energy center.
 It is located in the middle of the neck near the AdamÕs apple – the bump in the middle of the front of the neck.
 The gland wraps around the neck a little in front, and is shaped like a butterfly.
-It secretes thyrotropic hormone, a very important hormone needed to regulate the metabolic rate.
+It secretes triiodothyronine (T3) and thyroxine (T4), important hormones that regulate the metabolic rate and other things.